 Some of the most popular bridal cover-ups, wraps, jackets, and shawls are listed below to inspire you.
 I can’t get enough of the leather jackets this season!
 The fur shawls, too, are a classic choice; and one of our favorite resources for how to stay warm at your wedding is the crochet shawl.
 They’re beautiful for winter!

-This beautiful cozy bridal coat will keep you warm!
-By EdelweissBride.
+We found a beautiful cozy bridal coat to keep you warm at EdelweissBride.

 This warm bridal sweater/bolero is a perfect option for a winter wedding!
 I love this style.
 By FlowerArtBySandra.